Lemoncode/svelte-workshop/04-store-login/README.md

 > Note we don't need to define the _userInfoStore_ using _let_, _Svelte_ will detect this and
 > initialize it for us.

-This is not bad, buuuuuut.... we can give it one more turn :), since we are using _$userInfoStore_ this is reactive a statement (tip $ prefix :)), why not just use it directly in our _html_:
+This is not bad, buuuuuut.... we can give it one more turn :), since we are using _$userInfoStore_ this is reactive a statement (remember that we are using the $ prefix :)), why not just use it directly in our _html_:

 ```diff
 <script lang="ts">